overview/overview-convert-framework/README.md

   you can debug it easily.
 * Your own version of `/app/convert` should end quickly after receiving `SIGUSR`, because Overview will ignore all further output.
+* Your own version of `/app/convert` must ensure temporary files invoked during one invocation aren't read by the next invocation: that would leak users' documents to other users.

 `/app/convert-stream-to-mime-multipart` is small and fast, and it solves these problems for you.
 You probably want it.

+# To Maintain This Repository

+## Coding

+`./dev` will start a development loop that runs tests.
+Restart it if you edit `Dockerfile`.

+## Testing

+`docker build .` will run all tests.

+Tests are in `./test/*/suite.bats`.
+They're run in [bats](https://github.com/sstephenson/bats), an ideal framework for testing programs that pipe data around.

+## Releasing

+`./release MAJOR.MINOR.PATCH` will push to GitHub.
+Docker Hub will build the images for mass consumption.

+# License

+This software is Copyright 2011-2018 Jonathan Stray, and distributed under the terms of the GNU Affero General Public License.
+See the LICENSE file for details.